joakim/entofu/README.md

 Tofus contain _3×_ more data than Base64 characters, making it visually much smaller.
 This comes at a cost of more overhead and larger size of the encoded data in storage (memory or disk).

-That makes it not suitable for large binaries if _size_ matters, but useful for smaller binaries like UUIDs and hashes, where _length_ matters.
+That makes it not suitable for large binaries if _size_ matters, but useful if you need to represent binary data in text without producing invalid or problematic characters.
+It may also be used for smaller binaries like UUIDs and hashes where _length_ matters.

 ### Theoretical numbers